 Talking to children or young people about terminal illness or bereavement can feel very difficult.
 A lot of people feel anxious at the idea of talking to children about these topics.
 Fears of getting it wrong are common, even when you have a very good and open relationship with the children.

-If this is the case, the Counselling & Support Service would like to help you.
+If this is the case, the Counselling and Support Service would like to help you.
 In our experience, meeting for a one-off session is often enough to reassure adults that this is something they can find a way to do.
 You can arrange a meeting with a counsellor to discuss this.
 If a child wants to see a counsellor, schools often have a counselling service that can offer good support within the school.